ChzFlvrHrse/College-Cuisine/README.md

 ### College Cuisine
-This is a clone of https://cooking.nytimes.com/
+This is a clone of [Cooking By NY Times](https://cooking.nytimes.com/)